DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/valueAxis/title/title.md

 ![DevExtreme HTML5 Charts AxisTitles](/images/ChartJS/visual_elements/axis_titles.png)

-If you assign an object to the **title** option, specifying the **text** field of this object is necessary for the axis title to be displayed.
+If you assign an object to the **title** property, specifying the **text** field of this object is necessary for the axis title to be displayed.
 Besides the object, the **title** property accepts a string, thus providing a shortcut for setting the axis title.
 Therefore, this:

     title: 'Axis Title'